cisco-en-programmability/terraform-provider-dnacenter/docs/resources/image_distribution.md

 subcategory: ""
 description: |-
   It performs create operation on Software Image Management (SWIM).
-      - Distributes a software image on a given device.
+  Distributes a software image on a given device.
 Software image must be imported successfully into DNA Center before it can be distributed
 ---

 # dnacenter_image_distribution (Resource)

 It performs create operation on Software Image Management (SWIM).

 - Distributes a software image on a given device.
 Software image must be imported successfully into DNA Center before it can be distributed

 ~>**Warning:**
 This resource does not represent a real-world entity in Cisco DNA Center, therefore changing or deleting this resource on its own has no immediate effect.
 Instead, it is a task part of a Cisco DNA Center workflow.
 It is executed in DNACenter without any additional verification.
 It does not check if it was executed before or if a similar configuration or action already existed previously.

-Most commonly, this resource is used together with [swim_image_file](./swim_image_file.md) and [network_device](./network_device.md) to distribute a software image.

 ## Example Usage